 Here we've added an element called an

 <img>.
-It's job is to show us an image.
-Note that there is no
+We can use this image to link to an image.
+Note that there is no closing tag

 / is located at the end of the element itself.
 This is called a self-closing element.

-This element has additional information included, beyond what we've seen before.
+This element has additional information included as well.
 It has an attribute called

 src.
 This attribute defines the source of the image.
-In this case we're using a URL, to show an image from the internet.
+In this case we're using a URL to show an image from the internet.
 You can replace this URL with another image if you'd prefer.
 Just copy and paste an image link inside the double quotation marks.
 You must always add quotation marks to an attribute.
 Any information about the attribute is included inside the quotation marks like the code example above.

 ... <h3>My Goals:</h3> <p> I want to become a professional web developer.
 Here are the things I'll need to learn first. </p> <ul> <li>Learn HTML</li> <li>Learn CSS</li> </ul> ...